Bryan Reyna

-Roberto Bryan Reyna Casaverde (born 23 August 1998), is a Peruvian football player who plays as an attacking midfielder and left winger for Argentine Primera División club Belgrano and the Peru national team.
+Roberto Bryan Reyna Casaverde (born 23 August 1998), is a Peruvian football player who plays as an attacking midfielder and left winger for Universitario de Deportes, on loan from Argentine Primera División club Belgrano, and the Peru national team.

 Club career

 Early career

 Born in Lima and raised in Callao's Ventanilla District, Reyna first began by playing in the youth divisions of Sport Boys in 2013, then he joined to Academia Deportiva Cantolao.
 In 2015, he went on trials with the Argentine club Lanús and later with the Spanish side RCD Mallorca.
 Both teams showed interest in having him but finally he decided to accept the RCD Mallorca's offer.

 RCD Mallorca

 Reyna joined RCD Mallorca in June 2016 but due to document issues he had to wait until February 2017 to sign a two-year contract.
 He played with RCD Mallorca youth team in the División de Honor Juvenil de Fútbol during the second half of the 2016–17 season.

 In July 2017 he was part of RCD Mallorca first team's pre-season under the orders of coach Vicente Moreno playing several friendly matches and even scoring a goal.
 Reyna made his official debut with RCD Mallorca in a 1–0 away win against CF Peralada on 20 August 2017 and completed a total of 11 appearances until the winter break of the 2017–18 Segunda División B.

 On 3 October 2017, Mallorca announced a contract extension with Reyna until 30 June 2021.